Emergence of non-Markovian Decoherent Histories in Integrable Environment: A "Tape Recorder" Model for Local Quantum Observables: Conclusions

 \section{Conclusions}

-We introduced a mechanism for the emergence of decoherent histories in integrable, non-Markovian environments, based on viewing the environment as a tape recorder that sequentially and irreversibly stores information about the system.
-The approach provides a controllable way to construct consistent multi-time histories without assuming non-integrability or Markovianity.
+We introduced a mechanism for the emergence of decoherent histories in integrable, non-Markovian environments, based on viewing the environment as a tape recorder that sequentially and irreversibly stores information about the system's past.
+This provides a controllable and explicit way to construct consistent multi-time histories without assuming non-integrability or Markovianity.
+Decoherence is controlled by a physically meaningful threshold $r_{\rm cut}$ set by the experimentally accessible infidelity, and the resulting suppression of interference remains stable in time, with residual interference bounded by the infidelity.
+This makes the approach practically applicable beyond the short-time regime.

 Our results suggest that the decoherent histories framework can be developed into a practical tool for studying out-of-equilibrium quantum dynamics.
 At the same time, they point to open directions, such as extending the analysis to more complex environments and clarifying the role of history entropy.
 In this sense, the tape-recorder coarse-graining complements Quantum Darwinism by emphasizing the sequential and multi-time character of decoherent histories.